-Emergency services will be able to access the MONDC Warehouse via the access points identified in Figure 7-1.
-Emergency access for the MORDC Warehouse will be included in the WOEP when available.
+Emergency services will be able to access the MONDC Warehouse and the MORDC Warehouse via the access points identified in Figure 7-1 and Figure 7-2, respectively.
 The address for Emergency Services is 400 Moorebank Ave, Moorebank NSW 2170.